twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **PasteSpecialMetricsOption** – Choose whether to paste metrics.
 Default is 0 (Side bearings).
 * **PasteSpecialOutlineData** – This option will paste outline data.
 Default is on.

-### Externals (used in Tools: Launch Externals)
+### Externals (used in Tools: Launch Externals; added in version 4.5)
-The menu was added in version 4.5 and there are three built-in external programs: **MainType** (version 5.6 & above, it hides if not installed), **Fonts Folder** and **Character Map** (you can get rid of it in Windows 95 up to Windows XP via **Control Panel: Add/Remove Programs: Add/Remove Windows Features: Components: Accessories and Utilities: Accessories: Character Map** or in Windows Vista & above by taking ownership and deleting `charmap.exe` – executable file and `charmap.exe.mui` – translated strings for language packs).
+There are three built-in external programs: **MainType** (version 5.6 & above, it hides if not installed), **Fonts Folder** (not linked to the same folder in Control Panel) and **Character Map** (you can get rid of it in Windows 95 up to Windows XP via **Control Panel: Add/Remove Programs: Add/Remove Windows Features: Components: Accessories and Utilities: Accessories: Character Map** or in Windows Vista & above by taking ownership and deleting `charmap.exe` – executable file and `charmap.exe.mui` – translated strings for language packs).
 * **Location#** – The last character contains three values.
 Default is empty.
 * **Title#** – The last character contains three values.
 Default is **External #** whereas the last character is a number.